doamatto/nano/README.md

 Big thanks to the StackOverflow community; they helped me find some nice CSS workarounds for some things (like missing images).
 I quoted the posts I used when I used them.

-Special thanks to [Rishi](https://github.com/rveerepalli) for staying up late on the day before the launch of v0.3 to help fix some issues.
+Special thanks to [Rishi](https://github.com/rveerepalli) for staying up late on the day before the launch of v0.3.0 to help fix some issues, as well as doing his best to break it so I can do my best to make v1.0.0 as stable as possible.

 Big thanks to [Dave Yarwood](https://github.com/daveyarwood) for doing up a [port of Gruvbox for Pygments/Rogue](https://github.com/daveyarwood/gruvbox-pygments), which is used for syntax highlighting.